secreek/drinkup/README.md

 #### Fields
 - github-id.
 Inner id of your github account, or login name of github
 - avaliable-time.
-The drinkup's date index you are avaliable, the index starts from 0
+The drinkup's date index you are avaliable, the index starts from 0.
+For example, if the activity lasts 2 days, the whole avaliable-time is `[0, 1]`.
 - capability-of-alcohol.
 How many bottles of beer can you drink?
 - skills-of-interest.
 JSON array of the skills that you are interested in